-Figure 9: VPC-public is a VPC with a single public subnet, and an internet gateway to enable communication over the even strengthen, sender anonymity compared to the traditional TOR implementation.
+Figure 9: VPC-public is a VPC with a single public subnet, and an internet gateway to enable communication over the Internet

+Elastic IP addresses can be assigned to Elastic Cloud Compute (EC2) instances that can be spun up and torn down within the VPC, eliminating wholesale blocking of COR.
+This will preserve, and even strengthen, sender anonymity compared to the traditional TOR implementation.
 By the same token, receiver anonymity will be strengthened compared to TOR since these ephemeral EC2 instance IP addresses will be more difficult for an adversary to monitor than static IP addresses like seen in TOR.
 Since this approach uses an internet gateway, performance will not be affected [22].
 A downside of the VPC-public implementation is security.
 Since EC2 instances reside in a public subnet, all relays are accessible by the entirety of the internet.